Marco Olea

 Marco Andrés Olea Hueche (born 24 March 1979) is a Chilean football manager and former footballer.
-He is currently in charge of Universidad de Concepción (women).
+He is currently in charge of Deportes Iquique (women).

 Playing career

 Olea represented the Chile national team in the 0–1 loss against Catalonia on 28 December 2001.

 Coaching career

 From April to July 2021, Olea coached Santiago Morning (women).
 In the second half of 2022, he became the manager of Cultural Maipú in the Tercera B, the fifth level of the Chilean football league system.

 In May 2025, Olea was appointed the manager of Universidad de Concepción (women).
+The next year, he switched to Deportes Iquique.

 Personal life

 On his maternal line, Olea is of Mapuche descent, since his last surname, Hueche (or Weche), means "young" in Mapudungun.

 As a footballer, he was nicknamed El Caballero del Gol (The Gentleman of the Goal) due to the fact that he used to put on a tie to celebrate his goals since he played for Universidad de Concepción.

 He has stated that cooking is also his passion.
 So, he took part in the first season of the cooking TV show Master Chef Chile in 2014.